retupmoc258/Java-Spring/README.txt

         Implemented new addParts method to add parts from a list.

 src/main/java/com.example.demo/DemoApplication.java
-    Lines 27-105
+    Lines 27-100
         Added a CommandLineRunner to add inventory when the database is empty.
-        Later refactored to fix issue with product and part lists.
+        Look for PartE.Fix1: Refactored to fix issue with product and part lists (parts were not associated with product before).

 F.  Add a “Buy Now” button to your product list.
 Your “Buy Now” button must meet each of the following parameters: